Post-correction, the stock is now trading at an FY19 estimated price-to-earnings of 14 times

 Chinese raw material supply situation

 Imported raw material constitutes 25 percent of the total inputs.
-Of this, around 33 percent consist of imports from China.
+Around 33 percent of this is due to imports from China.
 The company was impacted by high raw material prices owing to the closure of factories in China, which may continue.
 However, the management feels that the situation is stabilizing now.
-Its total raw material requirements from China is relatively low compared to its agrochemical peers.
+Its total raw material requirements from China are relatively low compared to those of its agrochemical peers.
 Also, the company has raised prices of generic products, which should cushion the margin.

 The risk from lower monsoon